jjhenkel/binnacle-icse2020/README.md

 cd ./binnacle-icse2020
 ```

-**Note:** the rest of this README assumes you are working in the repository corresponding to this artifact.
+**Note:** the rest of this README assumes you are working in the root directory of the `binnacle-icse2020` git repository.

 ## Reproducing experimental results

 We provide the tools and data necessary to reproduce our experimental results.
-For the most part these experiments attempt to execute on multiple threads and most finish within an hour.
+For the most part, these experiments attempt to execute on multiple threads and most finish within an hour.
+(On the 32-core CentOS workstation we used for testing, the longest running tasks finish in under 30 minutes.)

 In this artifact, we have upgraded our original data pipeline to de-duplicate files prior to running experiments.
-This has created small deviations in some of the metrics reported in our accepted submission---these metrics have been updated in our Camera Ready draft to correspond with the new (de-duplicated) pipeline outputs present in this artifact.
+This has created small deviations in some of the metrics reported in our accepted submission---these metrics have been updated in our Camera Ready draft to correspond with the new (de-duplicated) pipeline outputs.

 ### RQ1 - EU Nodes